FDA Approves Pfizer-BioNTech COVID-19 Vaccine For Children Ages 12 To 15

 - Forest Park – 7630 W. Roosevelt Rd.

 If you are still looking to get a vaccine, the United Center has open appointments.
-Appointments are available through May 10 and the facility is back to offering the Johnson & Johnson vaccine.MORE NEWS: Why Are Illinois Unemployment Offices Still Closed, And When Will They Reopen?
-Gov. Pritzker Cites Security Concerns
+Appointments are available through May 10 and the facility is back to offering the Johnson & Johnson vaccine.MORE NEWS: AAA Estimates 1.7 Million Illinoisans Will Hit The Road For Memorial Day Weekend -- How Do They Come Up With Their Predictions?